 Taking your company to the next level and expanding into Brazil can be a highly beneficial decision.
-As the largest country in South America with a flourishing economy, Brazil is a great place to expand your business.
+As the largest country in South America with a flourishing economy, Brazil is a great place to expand your company.
 However, you must first understand Brazil’s payroll options and complex tax system.

 Taxation Rules in Brazil